When to Match: A Cost-Balancing Principle for Dynamic Markets: Model, Algorithm, and Main Results

 \subsection{The Multi-sided Matching Problem}

-We consider a continuous-time matching system with $N \geq 2$ distinct types of agents.\footnote{When $N=1$, we assume a match consists of a pair formed by two agents of the same type.} Agents of each type $i \in \{1, \ldots, N\}$ arrive dynamically over time and must be matched into complete $N$-tuples (one agent from each type) to complete service.
+We consider a continuous-time matching system with $N \geq 2$ distinct types of agents.
+Agents of each type $i \in \{1, \ldots, N\}$ arrive dynamically over time and must be matched into complete $N$-tuples (one agent from each type) to complete service.
 Let $A_i(t)$ denote the counting process of type-$i$ arrivals by time $t$, with arrival epochs $\{\sigma_{i,k}\}_{k \geq 1}$ defined by $\sigma_{i,0} = 0$ and $\sigma_{i,k} = \inf\{t : A_i(t) \geq k\}$ for $k \geq 1$.
 We impose no distributional assumptions on these arrival streams: they may be deterministic, stochastic, or non-stationary, and are assumed only to be non-explosive (i.e., finitely many arrivals in any finite interval).
 This generality allows our framework to accommodate the volatile and potentially adversarial arrival patterns characteristic of real-world platforms.